Abdalla1990/itunes-apps/README.md

 1- `git clone` the repo

-2- run `npm install` to install the `node_modules` NOTE: you might get an error `node-sass not found` please install it separately
+2- run `npm install` to install the `node_modules` NOTE: you might get an error `node-sass not found` please install it separately `npm install node-sass`

 3- run `npm run start` to start the server, this will prepare the build of the front end and serve you the app on `http://localhost:3000/`